🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Keep Bubble Hash Wash Bags Clean

-Another way to improve drainage time is to ensure that your filters remain clean at all times.
+Another way to improve drainage time is to ensure that your wash bags remain clean at all times.
 As trichome heads accumulate on the screens they need to be completely removed after each round of filtering.
 Trichomes that aren’t removed will quickly build up and then block the pores through which water and contaminants need to pass.
 Clogged filters make for slower drainage, which equates to extra strain on your back.
 Some extra greasy resin will make frequent cleaning an absolute necessity.

 Thoroughly rinse the filters with cold, pressurized water after each round of filtration.
 Some extractors even clean the filters with ISO multiple times throughout a wash.
 This should be done with caution, and a very thorough rinsing afterwards.